 Are you looking for the best skiing in North America?
 With the Alps that we all know and love just a short flight away, we can sometimes forget the world of exciting ski resort terrain that lies beyond.
-North America may take longer to get to, but once you lay your eyes on the stunning scenery of the Rocky Mountains that surround Aspen, Vail and Breckenridge, or take your first thrilling run through the trees in Heavenly, it will have been worth the journey across the pond.
+North America may take longer to get to, but once you lay your eyes on the stunning scenery of the Rocky Mountains that surround Aspen, Vail and Breckenridge, or take your first thrilling run through the trees in Heavenly ski resort, it will have been worth the journey across the pond.
 Here’s our pick of the best ski resorts in North America.

 Quaint Victorian buildings, opulent hotels and high-end restaurants draw a crowd of jet-setters to Aspen Snowmass each year.
 Snowmass mountain is renowned for its crowd-pleasing range of pistes – it has 91 slopes, all with varying degrees of difficulty.
 One of the largest ski resorts in North America, Snowmass has 237km of piste.
 While most are intermediate level, there’s plenty for beginners and experts too.

 Buttermilk is where beginners coalesce at this ski resort.
 There are plenty of instructors available to offer a helping hand, while its 44 runs are always perfectly groomed, making it as easy as possible to get started.
 It’s not all easy going, though.
 Buttermilk also plays host to the ever-exhilarating X Games, meaning there are plenty of pipes and snow parks for the more advanced skiers to take advantage of.
 The Hanging Valley Glades and Cirque are perfect for off-piste adventures.
 This is truly one of the best ski resorts in the USA.